 Note that in the past every traveler had to pay USD 20 departure tax when flying out of Zanzibar International Airport.
 This is NO LONGER necessary, all departure taxes are now included in your ticket.

-We advise against drinking water from the faucets whilst in Kenya/Zanzibar.
+We advise against drinking water from the faucets whilst in Tanzania/Zanzibar.
 Mineral water is available in all shops & restaurants and in all the Elewana lodges and vehicles.
-We recommend that you use mineral water too for brushing teeth.
+We recommend that you use mineral water for brushing teeth.
 Life on safari can be tiring from time to time.
 A different climate, different food & water could lead to dehydration.
 From the day you set foot in Africa we would suggest that you drink more water than you are used to.

 The sun close to the equator is strong so please wear a hat & apply sunscreen frequently.

 Note that it’s obligatory to show a Yellow Fever Certificate upon entering Tanzania/Zanzibar if you have come from a Yellow Fever infected area.
 If you are travelling direct to Tanzania without passing through such areas, it’s advisable but not obligatory to have a Yellow Fever vaccination.
 If you can not have the Yellow Fever Vaccination for medical reasons, ensure that you carry a signed letter from your medical practitioner with you upon entering the country.
 It is every traveller’s own responsibility to obtain the correct vaccinations which will allow you entry into Tanzania – please check with your local travel clinic or physician for up-to-date advice.